lvl-up/page_magic/README.md

 #3.
 Use registered driver
 session = PageMagic.session(browser: webkit, url: 'https://21st-century-mail.com')
 ```
-#What else can you do with PageMagic?
-PageMagic has lots of other useful features.
-I'm writing up the documentation so check back here soon!

 # Pulling it all together
 Imagine the scene.
 You've written a web based mail client and now you want to test it...